School holiday activity FAQs

 What kind of food do you provide?

 It depends on the activity.
 Our snacks usually consist of fruit, muesli bars and popcorn/chips.
 Lunch on our holiday activities is usually a sandwich or wrap.
 Please inform of any dietary requirements prior to the activity.
-If this doesn’t appeal, you are welcome to bring your own!
+If this doesn’t appeal, you are welcome to bring your own snacks and lunch.

 The team at Youth Services have tertiary qualifications in youth work, social work, community development, alcohol and other drugs, community services, psychology and counselling.
-In addition, the Youth Services team are trained in Youth Mental Health First Aid and Certificate 2 in First Aid.
-Our team abide by theYacVic Code of ethicsandVictorian Child Safety Standards.
+In addition, all staff are trained in Youth Mental Health First Aid and Certificate 2 in First Aid.

 Who needs a Working with Children Check?

-All adults who have contact with people under 18 require a working with children check (WWCC).
-All of our team, including external contractors and facilitators, must have a WWCC to work at Youth Services.
+In Victoria, all adults who have contact with people under 18 require a working with children check (WWCC).
+All Youth Services staff, as well as external contractors and facilitators, must have a WWCC to work with young people at Youth Services.

-Young people participating in our programs who are 18 and over, must obtain their own WWCC.
-Youth workers can help apply for one if needed.
+Young people participating in our programs who are 18 years of age and over, must obtain their own WWCC.
+Our staff can assist young people with this application, if needed.

 Can adults stay during the program?